ishikawalab/imtoolkit/docs/source/tutorial/index.rst

 - :doc:`CoherentOFDM-IdealRayleigh-BER-diversity.py <CoherentOFDM-IdealRayleigh-BER-diversity>`

-    - This example evaluates the BER performance of the coherent subcarrier-index modulation scheme, where three subcarrier activation patterns are considered.
+    - This example evaluates the BER performance of the coherent SIM scheme, where three subcarrier activation patterns are considered.

 .. raw:: html